Lead Management vs CRM: Understanding the Critical Differences

 If your lead management is broken, you get:

-• Low-quality opportunities clogging your pipeline
+• Low-quality opportunities clogging your sales pipeline

 • Reps wasting time on unqualified leads